 For each lane, the starting elevation is defined by the value set in the refPoint entry.
 Changes (offsets) from this value are encoded as part of each node point, in the NodeAttributeSetLL for that node, with decimeter precision.
 Typically this value is not sent.

 No firm recommendation can be provided at this time regarding some magical threshold where an offset should be added.
 If the reader wants a number, any accumulated change of over 2.5 meters should result in an offset.

-The best estimate of elevation of elevation should be calculated from each point to the next with suitable floating point precision when the map is created to avoid truncating the source data.
+The best estimate of elevation should be calculated from each point to the next with suitable floating point precision when the map is created to avoid truncating the source data.

 The source elevation for the lane centerlines data can easily be gathered in the field using the normal transit and rod method.
 Metric rods are useful in this regard, rather than 1/10th of inches more commonly found.
 In the absence of a site campaign, many public domain elevation databases can also be used to establish local heights.

 The Zoom scale element provides a way to increase the range (span) of offsets with a proportional decrease in the resolution (precision).
 The zoom for an intersection is defined to be 1:1 by the current standard.
 In any event, the use of zoom does not apply to the vertical dimension, ever.

 The ASN comment for the offset entry provides the step value for the horizontal plane, but not one for the vertical direction.